 The operations of the Company are speculative due to the high-risk nature of its business, which includes the acquisition, financing, exploration, development and operation of mineral and mining properties.
-There are a number of factors that could negatively affect the Company's business and the value of its common shares, including the more significant risk factors identified by the Company and listed below.
+There are a number of factors that could negatively affect the Company's business and the value of its common shares, and these risk factors could materially affect the Company's future operations and financial position and could cause actual events to differ materially from those described in forward-looking statements relating to the Company.

+Significant risk factors have been identified by the Company and are listed below.
+Further discussion is also available in the Company's 2019 annual information form, as filed on SEDAR at www.sedar.com on July 10, 2020.
 The following information pertains to the outlook and conditions currently known to the Company that could have a material impact on the financial condition of the Company.
 Other factors may arise that are not currently foreseen by management of the Company that may present additional risks in the future.
 Current and prospective security holders of the Company should carefully consider these risk factors, as they could materially affect the Company's future operations and could cause actual events to differ materially from those described in forward-looking statements relating to the Company.